railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Installing PostgreSQL results in a database server that runs and restarts automatically when the PC is turned on.
 If all goes well with the tinyerp-server package then tinyerp-server will also install, and restart automatically when the PC is switched on.

-Start the Tiny ERP GTK client by clicking its icon in the  *Applications*  menu, or by opening a terminal window and typing \ ``tinyerp-client``\  .
+Start the Tiny ERP GTK client by clicking its icon in the :menuselection:`Applications`  menu, or by opening a terminal window and typing \ ``tinyerp-client``\  .
 The Tiny ERP login dialog box should open and show the message  *No database found you must create one!*.

 Although this installation method is simple and therefore an attractive option, it's better to install Open ERP using a version downloaded from http://openerp.com.
 The downloaded revision is likely to be far more up to date than that available from a Linux distribution.